DISCONNECT [ ALL | CURRENT | Identifier ]

-Disconnects from the database.
-Specifically issues a java.sql.Connection.close request against the connection indicated on the command line.
+Issues a java.sql.Connection.close request against the current connection.
 There must be a current connection at the time the request is made.

-If ALL is specified, all known connections are closed and there will be no current connection.
+If ALL is specified, all known connections are closed and there is no current connection.

 If a connection name is specified with an identifier, the command disconnects the named connection.
 The name must be the name of a connection in the current session provided with the ij.connection.connectionName property or with the Connect command.